 The new process sees the guide-wire replaced with a tiny, radioactive iodine seed encased in a metal shell.

-The seed, which emits a weak radioactive signal, is injected into the tumour by a breast radiologist and can be easily located by the surgeon using a special piece of theatre equipment that can detect the radioactive signal.
+The seed, which emits a weak radioactive signal, is injected into the tumour by a breast radiologist.
+As a result this can be easily located by the surgeon using a special piece of theatre equipment that can detect the radioactive signal.

 Dr Anuradha Anand, consultant radiologist for the Trust, said: “This is a real game-changer.